Skip to main content

 This tab should already have been filled out by the creator, the person who raised the incident.
 The status is at the 'Pending' stage.

-Once the incident is categorized in the Investigation tab and investigator and/or the category opener/resolver work through the incident, you are able to manually change the status by using the drop down box to 'Open' or 'Resolved' depending on the stage that you are at and clicking on the 'SUBMIT' button on the top right corner of the page.
+Once the incident is categorized (if not yet), you are now able to manually change the status by using the drop down box to 'Open' or 'Resolved' depending on the stage that you are at and clicking on the 'SUBMIT' button on the top right corner of the page.
 After you have submitted the incident, you can continue editing the incident or go back to the Dashboard.
 If there is relevant information that comes up after you have marked it as 'Resolved' then you can go back and change the status back to 'Open' again.

 Investigation tab

-As the person who will investigate the incident, click on the 'Investigation' tab at the top of the page and the pink line will move to this tab.
-You can change the category of the incident if you consider the severity to be different to the Creator's assessment, provide analysis of the incident and decide whether an investigation is required.
+As the person who will investigate the incident, click on the 'Investigation' tab at the bottom of the page.
+You can change the category of the incident if you consider the severity to be different to the Creator's assessment, provide analysis of the incident and decide whether further investigation is required.

 Comments tab

-The last tab in this section is the Comments tab, where you are able to make any comments that feel are important to the incident.
+The final tab in this section is the Comments tab, where you can add any relevant notes or updates related to the incident.

 Submit

-If there are any details that are required before you submit the investigation of the incident, then a pop up box will appear requesting the details to be added.
+If there are any details that are required before you submit the investigation of the incident, then a pop up box will appear requesting the details to be added like the first image below.
 Once you submit the incident, a pop up box will appear advising that the incident is being submitted and that it is submitted successfully.
 You will then be taken back to the Dashboard.

 To view/progress your incidents on the web portal (https://secure.1placeonline.com), click on the 'Health & Safety' tab and click on 'Incident Register.'